Jamil-M03/minigames/README.md

 terminal output.

-This was my first substantial programming project, written during my first semester at the American University of Beirut (CMPS 200, Fall 2024).
+This was my first substantial programming project, written during my first semester at the American University of Beirut (Fall 2024).
 It's preserved here as a record of where I started and how much I bit off as a beginner.

 ---